-Central Office has volunteers answer the phones, help the members who need literature, fold cards, schedules, etc. You need 1 year sobriety, working knowledge of the steps, and computer knowledge.
+Central Office has volunteers answer the phones, help the members who need literature, fold cards, schedules, etc. Knowledge of computers (excel, word, and QB).
+You need 1 year sobriety and working knowledge of the steps.
 We have 4 hour shifts available either from 8:30-12:30 or 12:30-4:30.
-Right now we have Tuesday, Thursday and Friday mornings and Wednesday afternoon.
-If interested please call 650-577-1310.
+If interested please call (650)577-1310.

 Bridging the Gap: